-The purpose of the DSRA is to provide funding to assist the current iSchool PhD students who could greatly advance their PhD proposal- or dissertation-related research by means of limited financial support.
+The purpose of the DSRA is to provide funding to assist the current iSchool PhD students who could greatly advance their PhD proposal- or dissertation-related research by means of limited financial support, including travel-related expenses for presenting at conferences, colloquiums, workshops, or other scholarly meetings.
 The DSRAs provide up to \$1,000 to cover costs associated with students' research on a reimbursement basis.
 Students may receive the award twice during their PhD education at the iSchool, once before the achievement of candidacy and a second time after the achievement of candidacy.